Search

 Emma Vinall

-Emma Vinall entered her first season as Lehigh assistant coach in 2022-23.
-Vinall joined the Mountain Hawks following an accomplished career at American University where she served as a two-time team captain for the Eagles.
+Emma Vinall enters her third season as Lehigh assistant coach in 2024-25.
+Vinall joins the Mountain Hawks following an accomplished career at American University where she served as a two-time team captain for the Eagles.

 Vinall, a Fairfax, Va. native, played midfield during her five years at American where she led the program in all-time goals (221), points (259) and draw controls (292).
 She currently holds the single-season record for points (71), draw controls (117) and goals (58).